-VED721 Research Methodology I (3 Credits)
+VED7021 - Research Methodology I (3 Credits)

-This research course will provide students with core knowledge and skills for designing qualitative research at the doctoral level, including understanding data analysis.
-Students will explore the nature of qualitative inquiry, fieldwork strategies and the nature of observation, theoretical approaches to qualitative research, the importance of quality assurance, and the ethical, legal, and social change implications of conducting qualitative research and producing knowledge.
-Students will apply and synthesize their knowledge and skills by developing a qualitative research plan.
-Project components include planning, research ethics and access, data collecting and analyzing, and research reporting.
+This research course will provide students with core knowledge and skills for designing quantitative research at the doctoral level, including understanding data analysis and applying statistical concepts.
+Students will explore classical quantitative research designs and common statistical tests, the importance of quality assurance, and ethical and social change implications of conducting quantitative research and producing knowledge.
+This course approaches statistics from a problem-solving perspective with emphasis on selecting appropriate statistical tests for a research design.
+Students will learn to use statistical software to calculate statistics and interpret and present results.
+Students will apply and synthesize their knowledge and skills by developing a quantitative research plan.

-VED722 Teacher's Challenges and Trends: Teacher or Coach?
+VED7022 - Teacher's Challenges and Trends: Teacher or Coach?
 (3 Credits)